This-Is-Prince/This-Is-Prince/README.md

 *  🌍  I'm based in Jalandhar, Punjab
 *  ✉️  You can contact me at [this.is.kumar.prince@gmail.com](mailto:this.is.kumar.prince@gmail.com)
-*  🧠  I'm learning Next.js, Go, Rust and Web3 (Polkadot)
+*  🧠  I'm learning Next.js, Go, Rust, React Native, Swift and Web3 (Polkadot)
 *  🤝  I'm open to collaborating on Frontend Project, Backend Project (Mostly in Golang), Desktop App (Wails(Go), Tauri(Rust) Framework)

 ### Skills